 Invited Presentations: local (other UNL departments), state, regional, national, and international meetings.

 Teaching: Faculty with a teaching appointment should teach graduate and/or undergraduate classes, as assigned.
 Faculty participation in professional teaching development activities is expected and should be documented.
 All faculty should have a peer review of teaching performed in their first two years of appointment and strive for excellence in their teaching activity.
 A number of resources developed by CASNR are available to guide teaching improvement (see CASNR online documents: “CASNR Expectations and Evaluation” (2013); and “Teaching Improvement and Reflection” (2018)).
 Peer review of teaching documentation should be included in promotion and tenure dossiers.
 Evidence of teaching scholarship may include pedagogical publications, grants, workshops, and the development of teaching resources.
-The breadth of teaching scholarship can also be demonstrated in extension education programs, competency in advising undergraduate and graduate students, and successful integration of team teaching.
+The breadth of teaching scholarship can also be demonstrated in contributions to extension education programs, competency in advising undergraduate and graduate students, and successful integration of team teaching.
 Creativity in teaching is evidenced by a willingness to introduce new subject matter on priority issues; demonstration of innovative instruction, such as use of multimedia, web-based courses, and distance delivery; development of copyrighted material and patents; and evidence of providing new ideas, methodology, and interpretation to a field of inquiry.

 B. Teamwork